gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 ### Default settings

-For the `Gatling` configuration :
+For the `Gatling` configuration:

 * By default, Gatling simulations must be in `src/test/scala`, configurable using the `Gatling / scalaSource` setting.
 * By default, Gatling reports are written to `target/gatling`, configurable using the `Gatling / target` setting.

-For the `GatlingIt` configuration :
+For the `GatlingIt` configuration:

 * By default, Gatling simulations must be in `src/it/scala`, configurable using the `GatlingIt / scalaSource` setting.
 * By default, Gatling reports are written to `target/gatling-it`, configurable using the `GatlingIt / target` setting.